Jackie Lane (footballer): Notts County

 On 2 July 1956, Lane signed for Second Division club Notts County, who were "crying out for a centre forward to convert the work of Ron Wylie".
-The report also mentioned that he was "one of the few first-class footballers to play in contact lenses."
 In the first three months of the season he scored seven goals from 16 matches, but by January 1957 he had lost not only the centre-forward position but his place in the side entirely.
 Towards the end of February, the Football Post was lamenting how Lane, for whom County had paid a substantial fee, "has the physique and shooting power and was expected to inspire a snappier mood, but unfortunately he has yet to strike his true form."

 Recalled in late October, Lane's form improved under the coaching of manager and former England international forward Tommy Lawton and "his own enthusiasm for his work", and he finally established himself in the side.
 His 11 league goals from 26 matches made him the club's top scorer for the season, but the team finished 23rd in the table and were relegated to the Third Division.
 Early in the 1958–59 season, Notts County accepted his transfer request.
 He remained with the club, but his season was interrupted by injuries, and when fit, he played little first-team football.

 Non-league football

-He was transfer-listed at the end of the season at a fee of £4,000, and in the absence of interest from Football League clubs, signed for Hinckley Athletic, newly elected to the Southern League.
+Lane was transfer-listed at the end of the season at a fee of £4,000, and in the absence of interest from Football League clubs, signed for Hinckley Athletic, newly elected to the Southern League.
 He scored four goals in the club's first ever fixture at that level, an 8–1 win at home to fellow newcomers Ashford Town, and was a regular in the side, but was listed for transfer at the end of the campaign.
 After scoring "plenty of goals" for Kidderminster Harriers during the 1960–61 season, Lane moved on to another Birmingham & District League club, Evesham United, in June 1961, but he was released in late September to cut costs and signed for Belper Town of the Midland League.

+Death

+Lane died on 22 March 2023, at the age of 91.